no0ne228/DeepOS/README.md

 An OS, 100% made with HTML, CSS, and, JS, it only uses some JavaScript libraries like jQuery

-Open in fullscreen for the best experience
+Open in fullscreen for the best experience.

 For now you can run it only with your browser.